 Included in the gain on disposal of CDLHT is a gain on remeasurement of the Group's retained interest in CDLHT of \$331.9 million.
 In addition, the capital reserve relating to CDLHT of \$59.2 million has been reclassified to accumulated profits on its disposal.

 27. Acquisition of subsidiaries

-For the six months ended 30 June 2022
+For the year ended 31 December 2022